Two arrested in Spain money laundering probe linked to Venezuelan government | Law-Order

 The investigation is focused on the family of Venezuelan tycoon Roberto Rincon, newspaper El Confidencial reported, citing people familiar with the matter.
 Rincon was charged in the U.S. with conspiracy and paying bribes to officials at Venezuela's state-run oil company PDVSA.

 In 2016, he pleaded guilty in federal court in Houston, Texas, for his role in a business scheme involving large bribes in exchange for energy contracts from PDVSA.
+Venezuela's attorney general Tarek Saab said on social media later on Friday that his office is conducting investigations into Roberto Rincon, Jose Rincon, Ricardo Rincon and Alexandra Rincon for bribery, among other alleged crimes.

-PDVSA and a Venezuelan government spokesperson did not immediately respond to Reuters requests for comment.
+There are arrest warrants and extradition requests out for them, Saab said on X. PDVSA did not immediately respond to a Reuters request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)